This webpage contains everything you need to have ISSS prepare a new I-20 or DS-2019 to allow your dependents to come in F-2 or J-2 status.

 - After submission of your e-form request, come in to meet with an ISSS advisor during walk-in hours.
 Please bring evidence of financial support showing how you will fund your program as well as support your dependent.
-A new document will not be issued until you can provide the necessary proof.
+A new document will not be issued until you can provide the necessary proof of funding.

 Definition of “Dependents” – Please note that as of August 2013, federal laws permit a dependent I-20 or DS-2019 to be issued for same-sex spouses.
 Children must be under 21 and unmarried.
 Girlfriends/boyfriends, fiancées, or common-law (i.e. unmarried) living arrangements are currently not recognized by U.S. government agencies as being eligible for F-2 or J-2 dependent status.
 If you fall into one of these situations, please consult an ISSS adviser.

 Many international students want their families to join them in the U.S. Before they arrive, we encourage you to think about their adjustment to living here and how your life will change after they join you.
 Listed below are some issues to think about, do some research on, and talk with your spouse and children about before they arrive.
 Planning for their arrival will make things easier for everyone.

 In order for ISSS to issue an immigration document for your dependent(s), you will need to provide documentation to ISSS that you can cover minimal living costs for your spouse and children.
 You will also need to demonstrate that you can pay for health insurance for your dependent(s).
 You must also consider other expenses: